madetech/blog/posts/challenges_implementing_continuous_delivery.md

                          |--------------|

 In such a system water will flow at a rate of the thinnest pipe.
-You can't mitigate this by expanding a single pipe, as that will just move the bottle neck elsewhere.
-Bottlenecks are a disfunction and they'll lead to frutration of the team, and a culture of blaming others for slowing the whole down.
+You can't fix the whole system by expanding a single pipe, as that will just move the bottle neck elsewhere.
+Bottlenecks are a disfunction and they'll lead to frutration of the team, and a culture of blaming others when they inevitable slow the system down.

 Fixing the problem needs a complete rework of the plumbing, rather than each team being responsible for their part of the pipe, the team as a whole need to be responsible for the entire throughput of the system, this can only happen when the team is equally responsible for the whole: